“The task of the modern educator is not to cut down jungles, but to irrigate deserts.”

 Hello!
 My name is Anastasia Joy Gustafson.
 I am an English teacher and Girls’ Freshmen Basketball coach at Carmel Catholic High School in Mundelein, Illinois.
-I am proud to work at a Christ-centered National Blue Ribbon School.

 I am currently working towards my MA in Writing at Northwestern University.
 In undergrad, I studied English and art education.
 I wrote for the ISU Vidette and occasionally worked as a private nanny.
 Before that, I worked as a tutor and babysitter for College Nannies+Sitters+Tutors.
 In 2019, while I was the editor in chief for the College of Lake County Chronicle, I won the Editorial Writer of the Year Award from the Illinois Community College Journalism Association.